Cabinet okays PLI for IT, pharma sector

-New Delhi, Feb 24 (IANS) The Union Cabinet on Wednesday approved Production Linked Incentive (PLI)schemes for IT and pharma sectors.
+New Delhi: The Union Cabinet on Wednesday approved Production Linked Incentive (PLI)schemes for IT and pharma sectors.

 It has also approved PLI for laptops, tablets, all in one personal computers and servers.